KD5VMF/MPI4PY-Cluster-Setup/README.md

 # 🖥️ MPI Distributed Computing Programs and Cluster Setup

-This project includes tools and programs to set up and utilize a Raspberry Pi-based MPI cluster for distributed computing.
+This repository includes tools, programs, and documentation to set up and utilize a Raspberry Pi-based MPI cluster for distributed computing.
 The repository demonstrates the following:

-1. **Cluster Setup with `mpi_cluster_setup.py`**
+1. **Cluster Setup with `mpi_cluster_setup.py` (Workers) and `coordinator_setup.py` (Coordinator)**
    - Automates the setup of Python environments and dependencies across cluster nodes.

 2. **Distributed Computing Programs**